 With approximately 8 million people around the world practicing Kendo, it is hardly a secret martial art.
 Its combination of strong martial arts values and competitive and physical aspects have earned it a huge following in throughout the world.
 Kendo halls or dojos has been a long-time symbol Japan and its culture and movies have been using Kendo scenes to add Japanese flavor to the film.

-Tags: american and japan kimono and katana history art, japanes, Japanese Samurai, japanese samurai sword, Japanese Samurai Swords, Kama, Katana, Protective Gear, Samurai, Samurai Sword, Samurai Swords, sica, Sword, Swords, Title, Way Of The Sword, Wooden
+Tags: american and japan kimono and katana history art, armor, japanes, Japanese Samurai, japanese samurai sword, Japanese Samurai Swords, Kama, Katana, Protective Gear, Samurai, Samurai Sword, Samurai Swords, sica, Sword, Swords, Title, Way Of The Sword, Wooden